style-guides/JavaScript/README.md

 ## Whitespace

-- Tabs MUST be used for indentation
+- 2 spaces MUST be used for indentation
-- It's RECOMMENDED to equal the indentation of a tab to 4 spaces
-- You MAY use, however, a different number while working on the code to match your style preferences.
-Other common numbers of spaces are 2 and 8.
 - There MUST be no trailing whitespace characters
 - An empty newline must be placed at the end of a file
 - Invisibles SHOULD be displayed during coding to reduce the likelihood of whitespace mistakes
 - Tabs and spaces MUST NOT be mixed

+Reasoning:

+Originally this guide required the use of tabs for indentation.
+The problem, however, is that a tab character can have any length (normally 2 or 4 characters wide).
+This undermines the purpose of monospaced fonts, where every character is supposed to have the same length to ensures alignment and predictability of the text layout.

 ## Multi-line Statements

-- Lines SHOULD be no longer than 80 characters, and MUST NOT exceed 100 (counting tabs as 4 spaces)
+- Lines MUST not be longer than 80 characters
-- When a statement is too long to fit on one line, line breaks MUST occur after an operator
+- When a statement is too long to fit on a line, line breaks MUST occur after an operator

 ## Semicolons

-Semicolons MUST NOT be used to terminate statements except the next line starts with an `(`
+Semicolons MUST NOT be used to terminate statements except the next line starts with an `(`, `[` or <code>``</code>

 ## Commas

 - No leading commas MUST be used

 		var foo = 0,
 			bar,